 Apps for Older People - Definition

-We begin our guide on apps for older people with an explanation of what an app is.
-App is short for application, which is a form of computer program.
-Although applications have been around for decades, the term app was introduced during the rise of the smartphone and tablet.
+What is an app?
+Well, app is short for application, which is a kind of computer program.
+Although applications have been around for decades, the term 'app' entered general usage in the 2000s, with the rise of Apple's iPhone.

-Apps allow people to access information or games without having to visit a website.
+Apps allow you to access information or games without having to visit a website.
 This makes it much easier and faster to find what you were looking for.
-The most popular types of app include games, news, weather and social media.
+The most popular types of apps include games, news, weather and social media.

-This is a good tool to ensure that you do not become lonely.
-If you’re living by yourself, or even if you do live with a partner, it is nice to check-in with your favourite people.
-Of course, if you struggle with your mobility or if’s a cold winter day then you can catch up and ‘see’ your friends without having to leave the comfort of your sofa.
+Zoom is a fantastic tool to combat loneliness, especially during the Covid-19 crisis.
+If you're living by yourself, or even if you do live with a partner, it is nice to check-in with your favourite people.
+Of course, if you struggle with your mobility or if's a cold winter day then you can catch up and ‘see’ your friends without having to leave the comfort of your sofa.

-To use Skype all you need to do is:
+To use Zoom, all you need to do is:

 - Download the app.